zserge/tab/README.md

 ## Contributing

-Contributions to Tabs are welcome!
+Contributions to Tab are welcome!
 Whether you want to report a bug, request a feature, or submit a pull request, please feel free to get involved.

-Tabs is open-source software licensed under the [MIT License](/LICENSE).
+Tab is open-source software licensed under the [MIT License](/LICENSE).